ukozdan/S4OQ/README.md

 ## Importing bump/normal maps

-- Within editor texture browser,
+Within the editor texture browser:

 - "File > import"
 - Choose package to import into
 - choose "DXT5-NORM" compression
 - When asked if you want to set "LODset value" for your Normal map to "LODSET_NormalMap", click "Yes"

 ## Assigning bump/normal maps to shaders

-- In texture browser
+Within the editor texture browser:

 - choose a shader
 - right-click and select "Properties"
 - Put new window to side
 - select correct normal map in texture browser
 - return to new window
 - select "NormalMap" channel
 - select "Use"
 - close window